DaleOrders/AWS-Study-Notes/README.md

 but the bootstrapping inside the instance could have failed.

 A **CreationPolicy** is something which is added to a logical resource inside a CloudFormation template.
-You create it and supply a timeout value.
+You create it and supply a timeout value (15 minutes in this example).

 ![picture 177](images/565dd452634620d89d57611be26db320bbfc20f5cb37f4dce398adc4b0e74037.png)